-b) Looked after children
+15.2.
+Looked after children

-- The academy will liaise and work in partnership with agencies to support the education of looked after/vulnerable student. - A previously looked after student potentially remains vulnerable.
-When dealing with looked after student and previously looked after student, it is important that all agencies work together and prompt action is taken on concerns to safeguard these student, who are a particularly vulnerable group.
+- The academy will liaise and work in partnership with agencies to support the education of looked after/vulnerable students. - A previously looked after student potentially remains vulnerable.
+When dealing with looked after students and previously looked after students, it is important that all agencies work together and prompt action is taken on concerns to safeguard these students, who are a particularly vulnerable group. - In addition to their statutory duties, the role of the virtual school heads was extended in June 2021, to include a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of children with a social worker.